 If VM is suspected, a complete history and physical should be done, since VM lesions can occur anywhere on the body.
 Ultrasound as well as MRI and other scans may need to be done.
 The history may reveal blood clots and thrombophlebitis (vein inflammation).
 There may be associated other medical problems, often with the musculoskeletal system.

 Treatment of VM is more complex than treatment of standard venous disease.
-Very often a multidisciplinary approach is need.
+Very often a multidisciplinary approach is needed.
 Surgery, endovenous laser, and endovenous sclerotherapy are all tools that can be used in treatment.
-Non vascular specialties (eg; orthopedic surgery) may be utilized for complete treatment.
+Non-vascular specialties (eg; orthopedic surgery) may be utilized for complete treatment.

 Patients need to realize there is a relatively high incidence of recurrence following treatment.
 Long term follow-up and further treatment are often required.

 Hemangioma is not a venous problem.
 A hemangioma is a vascular tumor that is not present at birth.
 It is also called an infantile or neonatal hemangioma, appearing in the early neonatal period.
 It presents on the skin and originates from epithelial cells.